 After drying, allow fruit to cool for 30 minutes to 1 hour before packaging.
 Dried fruits may have uneven amounts of moisture remaining because of differences in the size of various pieces.
 Although fruit appears to be dry, there may still be moisture remaining in some of the individual pieces.
-Conditioning is a procedure that can be used to more evenly distribute moisture, which will reduce the chances of mold growth.
-It allows you to determine if you've removed enough moisture before you put it into storage.
+Conditioning is a procedure that can be used to more evenly distribute moisture, reducing the chances of mold growth and allows you to determine if you've removed enough moisture before storing.
 To condition, place the pieces of fruit loosely in a clean plastic or glass container and seal and let stand for 1 week.
 This will allow drier pieces of fruit to absorb excess moisture that may be present in other pieces.
-Daily shake the jar to separate the pieces and observe for condensation.
+Daily shake the jar to separate the pieces and look for condensation.
 If condensation develops, remove the fruit and dehydrate for additional time.
-After conditioning, follow "Packaging and Storage" information on page 4.
+After conditioning, follow "Packaging and Storaging Dried Froods" information on page 10.